Predictions of the end of Wikipedia: Personnel

 Wikipedia is crowdsourced by a few million volunteer editors.
-Tens of thousands contribute the majority of contents, and several thousand do quality control and maintenance work.
-As the encyclopedia expanded in the 2010s, the number of active editors did not steadily grow and sometimes declined.
-Various sources have predicted that Wikipedia will eventually have too few editors to be functional and collapse from lack of participation.
+Of the millions of registered editors, only tens of thousands contribute the majority of its contents, and a few thousand do quality control and maintenance work.
+As the encyclopedia expanded in the 2010s, the number of active editors did not grow proportionately.
+Various sources predicted that Wikipedia will eventually have too few editors to be functional and collapse from lack of participation.